blackmirag3/Classify/docs/DeveloperGuide.md

 The InputParsing class is designed to handle the considerations above by breaking down the input given by the user in a well structured process.
 Below is how the InputParsing class works:

-1. Splitting User Input: The Parser would take on the user's input and split it into 2 parts, which is the command and the argument, if any. this is done by the `UserInput` Class
+1. Splitting User Input: The Parser would take in the user's input and split it into 2 parts, command and argument, if any.
+This is done using the `UserInput` Class.

 2. Command recognition: Depending on the command and the argument given, if any, the parser would execute the command as per defined by the program.
 If the command and/or argument given is invalid/undefined, the input parser would generate a message to the user, informing them of the command's invalidity.
 This is done by the `InputParsing` Class.